woox99/Builtin-WebScraper-Tutorial/README.md

 This tutorials covers step by step instructions for scraping companies and their technologies off the job posting board builtin.com.

-* This tutorial uses ``API requests`` to retreive responses containing the data we want to scrape.
+* This tutorial uses ``API requests`` to retrieve responses containing the data we want to scrape.

-* Understanding the basics of the ``Python`` language and the basics of making API calls with an API platform such as ``Postman`` is the only pre-requisits for this tutorial.
+* Understanding the basics of the ``Python`` language and the basics of making API calls with an API platform such as ``Postman`` is the only prerequisites for this tutorial.

 ## Step 0.1: Investigating the Site for the API
 Lets start investigating the site: https://builtin.com

  On each company's page of the site, there is a list of technologies that the company uses and the technology category.
 This is the data that we are interested in scraping.

-Instead of making a script to scrape each company page of the site (over 50,000+ pages), lets investigate wether there is an API that we can access by making a request to it.
+Instead of making a script to scrape each company page of the site (over 50,000+ pages), lets investigate whether there is an API that we can access by making a request to it.

 If we use the ``inspect tool`` on a companies page and navigate to ``Network`` -> ``Fetch/XHR`` we can see a list of requests that our client is making when the page loads.
 Multiple of these are APIs.